 Recapture.
 When you dispose of property you depreciated using MACRS, any gain on the disposition is generally recaptured (included in income) as ordinary income up to the amount of the depreciation previously allowed or allowable for the property.
-Depreciation, for this purpose, includes any section 179 deduction claimed on the property, any special depreciation allowance available for the property (unless you elected not to claim it), and any deduction claimed for clean-fuel vehicles and clean-fuel vehicle refueling property.
-There is no recapture for residential rental and nonresidential real property, unless that property is qualified property for which you claimed a special depreciation allowance (discussed earlier).
-For more information on depreciation recapture, see Pub.
-946.
+Depreciation, for this purpose, includes:

+- Any section 179 expense deduction claimed on the property, - Any special depreciation allowance available for the property (unless you elected not to claim it), - Any deduction claimed for clean-fuel vehicles and clean-fuel vehicle refueling property placed in service before January 1, 2006, - Any deduction under section 179B for capital costs incurred in complying with Environmental Protection Agency sulfur regulations,